Jacqueline Casey: Legacy

-Casey's work is held in the permanent collections of the Library of Congress, the Museum of Modern Art in New York, and the Cooper-Hewitt Museum.
+Casey's work is held in the permanent collections of the MIT Museum, Library of Congress, the Museum of Modern Art in New York, and the Cooper-Hewitt Museum.

-The MIT Museum mounted an exhibition of Casey's graphic work in 1992, and again in 2012.
-In addition to the MIT holdings, the Rochester Institute of Technology has a collection of 99 posters, donated posthumously at the designer's request.
+The MIT Museum mounted exhibitions of Casey's graphic work in 1992, 2012, and 2018.
+Her complete works for MIT are archived in the collection of the MIT Museum.
+In addition to the MIT holdings, the Rochester Institute of Technology has a collection of 99 posters, donated by the MIT Museum at the designer's request.
+Selected examples of these posters may be viewed online.